geotribu/english-blog/content/posts/2024-11-25_pyqgis_environnement_dev_windows.md

     - Python
     - VS Code
     - Windows
-title: "Creating a Python Virtual Environment for QGIS Plugin Development with VS Code on Windows"
+title: "Creating a Python virtual environment for PyQGIS development with VS Code on Windows."
 subtitle: Keep our env safe, for our PyQGIS children
 ---

-# Creating a Python Virtual Environment for QGIS Plugin Development with VS Code on Windows
+# Creating a Python virtual environment for developing QGIS plugin with VS Code on Windows

 ## Introduction

 ![PyQGIS logo](https://cdn.geotribu.fr/img/logos-icones/programmation/pyqgis.png){: .img-thumbnail-left }

-Anyone who has tried it knows that configuring a Python, PyQGIS, and PyQt environment on Windows for developing QGIS plugins is a real challenge.
+Anyone who has tried it, knows that configuring a Python, PyQGIS, and PyQt environment on Windows for developing QGIS plugins is a real challenge.
 Often, it feels like a losing battle...

 Well, not anymore!
-After scouring the depths of the internet and exploring tips provided by [Julien](https://geotribu.fr/team/julien-moura/), here is one method to have (almost) all the auto-completions for PyQGIS, PyQt, and more in VS Code.
+After scouring the depths of the internet and exploring tips provided by [Julien](https://geotribu.fr/team/julien-moura/), here is one method to have (almost) all the auto-completions for PyQGIS, PyQt and more in VS Code.

 <!-- more -->